bsicchieri/gostack9-gympoint/README.md

 Allow a user to authenticate to your application using email and a password.

-Creating an admin user using the [sequelize seeds] functionality (https://sequelize.org/master/manual/migrations.html#creating-first-seed), this functionality is used to automatically create database records .
+An admin user created using the [sequelize seeds] functionality (https://sequelize.org/master/manual/migrations.html#creating-first-seed).

+#### 2. Administrator

+Administrators can register student enrollment plans and make their enrollment.

+Plan and enrollment can be created, viewed, edited and deleted.

+When a student enrolls, they receive an email with details of their enrollment at the academy such as plan, end date, value, and a welcome message.

+When a request for help is answered, the student receive an email from the platform with the academy's question and answer.

-#### 2. Student Registration
+#### 3. Student

-Allow students to be kept (registered / updated) in the application using name, email, age, weight and height.
+Students are kept (registered / updated) in the application using name, email, age, weight and height.

-Use a new table in the database called `students`.

 The registration of students can only be done by administrators authenticated in the application.

 The student cannot authenticate to the system, ie has no password.

+When the student arrives at the gym, he / she checks in only by entering his / her registration ID (the user can only do 5 checkins within 7 consecutive days).

+The student can create requests for assistance to the gym regarding any exercise, food or instruction whatsoever.